-The memory configurations in Table F-3 use the HiQVision with currently available memory components.
-This includes DRAMs with internal organizations of 128Kx32, 256Kx16 and 512Kx32 - all with an interface that incorporates dual-CAS per word.
-Only a 256Kx16 DRAM may be used to provide the external STN-DD buffer.
+The memory configurations, show how the 65554 uses currently available memory components.
+This includes DRAMs with internal organizations of 128Kx32, 256Kx16, and 512Kx32, each with an interface that incorporates dual-CAS per word.
+The reader must remember that only a 256Kx16 DRAM may be used to provide the external STN-DD buffer.

-Memory components with data widths other than those depicted may also be used, including 2-megabit DRAMs with either a 128Kx16 or 256Kx8 organization, or 8-megabit DRAMs with either a 256Kx32 or 512Kx16 organization.
-Also, memory components with dual-WE per word are supported.
-Attention must be paid to ensuring that the correct CAS and WE signals are used with each byte of the memory interface.
+Memory components with data widths other than those shown may also be used, including 2-megabit DRAMs with either a 128Kx16 or 256Kx8 organization, or 8-megabit DRAMs with either a 256Kx32 or 512Kx16 organization.
+The 65554 also supports memory components with dual-WE per word.
+The user must use the correct CAS and WE signals with each byte of the memory interface.